Ohio State University College of Dentistry

-The Ohio State University College of Dentistry is one of the graduate and professional schools of Ohio State University.
-The college is the fourth largest public dental school in the U.S. and consists of nine academic divisions representing all major dental specialties.
+The Ohio State University College of Dentistry is one of the graduate and professional schools of The Ohio State University.
+The college is the first state-supported dental school in Ohio and consists of 11 academic divisions representing all major dental specialties.
 In addition to the Doctor of Dental Surgery (D.D.S.) and Bachelor of Science in Dental Hygiene degrees, the Ohio State College of Dentistry offers specialty training programs, advanced training programs, MS programs, and a Ph.D. program in Oral Biology.
-Outreach and Engagement activities include over 60 active programs and more than 42 extramural sites, which continue to expand.
+Outreach and Engagement activities include over 30 outreach and engagement efforts, which continue to expand.

-Graduate programs
+Advanced Education / Graduate programs

 The College of Dentistry offers formal graduate programs leading to a Certificate, Masters (M.S.), and/or a Ph.D. in the following areas: